Classification: tyrosine kinase inhibitor

 How to Take Axitinib

-Axitinib comes in a tablet form and is taken twice a day, 12 hours apart.
+Axitinib comes in a tablet form.
 The tablet should be swallowed whole with a glass of water, with or without food.
 Do not break, crush or chew the tablet.
 If you forget to take a dose or vomit after taking the dose, do not take another dose.
 Take your next dose at the usual time.
 If you are having trouble swallowing your medication contact your pharmacist or care team.

 It is important to make sure you are taking the correct amount of medication every time.
 Before every dose, check that what you are taking matches what you have been prescribed.